 I needed no further encouragement.

-No one was cooler than Steve McQueen and I joined AP on the couch.
+No man had been cooler than Steve McQueen in 1968 and I joined AP on the couch.
 We put our feet up on the settee.

 We were two men in paradise.

 Within seconds the terse movie directed by Peter Yates transported us to San Francisco of 1967.
 This was not the City of Love.
 Bullitt dealt with hard-nosed cops and killer crooks.
 He drove a muscle car and hung out with hip people, not hippies.

 Cathy: "What will happen to us in time?"

 Bullitt: "Time starts now."

 There were no special effects or gun ballets in his movies.

 Just a stunning car chase with a "Highland Green" 1968 Ford Mustang GT 390 CID Fastback versus a "Tuxedo Black" 1968 Dodge Charger R/T 440 Magnum at speeds up to 110 on the streets of San Francisco plus a great bike laydown by the legendary motorcycle racer Bud Ekins.